aberba/elementaryOS-devbook/chapter_03.md

 This declares that this code is backed by the GPL license.
 Make sure you replace the name, email address and website URL with your own.

 > ^ Usually, a source code has a legal backing which states the author and the legal restrictions placed on the usage of the source code.
-There are several [licensing options]()[FIX LINK] available and you are free to choose any for your code.
-I however, will use the [GPL license](http://www.gnu.org/licenses/) for all source code in this guide.
+There are several [licensing options](https://en.wikipedia.org/wiki/Software_license) available and you are free to choose any for your code.
+I however, will use the [GPL license](https://www.gnu.org/licenses/) for all source code in this guide.

 After the license, you can then add the following code;